louisstow/fann.js/README.md

 - `num_layers` the number of layers
 - `neurons` the number of neurons in an array

 Create a network with the provided structure.
 Returns an instance of the [Network](#Network) class.
+The first argument is the number of layers including the input and output layer.
+The neurons argument specified how many neurons in that layer.
+The first index will be the input layer, the last index will be the output layer and anything between will be hidden layer(s).

 ~~~js
 var network = FANN.create(3, [2, 2, 1]);